 As the extraction time increases, although the oil extraction is more complete, considering the time and other energy consumption, the appropriate extraction time is 90 minutes according to the actual situation.

-Effect of CO2 flow rate on oil yield
+Effect of CO2 flow rate on co2 extraction process

 Under the condition that the extraction temperature is 45 ℃, the extraction pressure is 25 MPa, and the extraction time is 90 min, the CO2 flow rate is used as a single factor to investigate the yield of grain worm oil.